RamKrishnan77/eStore/README.md

 ### e-Store is a shoe store/inventory management application

+App is hosted at https://estore-80a77.web.app/